 Patients being treated for neurocysticercosis should receive appropriate steroid and anticonvulsant therapy as required.
 Oral or intravenous corticosteroids should be considered to prevent cerebral hypertensive episodes during the first week of treatment.

-ALBENZA is supplied as 200 mg, white to off-white, circular, biconvex, bevel-edged, film-coated TILTAB tablet embossed "SB" and "5500".
+ALBENZA is supplied as 200 mg, white to off-white, circular, biconvex, bevel-edged, film coated TILTAB tablet embossed "ap" and "550".
 They are supplied as follows:

 Bottles of 2 NDC 52054-550-22